Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 Besides being like Mandarin, Old Xiang is akin to the Wu dialect of Chinese.

-There are around 36 million Xiang speakers in China, as per estimates.
+According to estimates, there are around 36 million Xiang speakers in China.
 Like other Chinese languages, Xiang is tonal, with five distinct tones denoting different meanings.

 5. Min (闽语 / 閩語)